pnede3/NAT-TS3-Installer/README.md

+This install script has been forked from an old project by Bosscoder, who has enabled my friends to use a Teamspeak server on a cheap NAT vps.

 ## NAT TS3 Installer
 This installer will automatically install TeamSpeak 3 onto your NAT VPS, and automatically configure the ports to the ones you specify.